The debt is paid,

 –Ralph Waldo Emerson: The Past

-Months earlier, I had sent eighty-seven letters.
+Months earlier, I had mailed eighty-seven letters.
 One by one, they were returned to me with different stamped notes: «Wrong address», «Postal code does not exist», «Recipient no longer resides at this address», or «Return to sender».

-Ever since I was a boy, I have always wanted to travel around the world and get to know people from all corners of the earth.
-I used to stare at the pictures on my geography textbook for long periods of time, daydreaming that one day I would visit those remote places.
 But before the Internet and email existed, my only window to the outside world was shortwave radio.
 Thanks to the magic of the ionosphere, the waves could travel around the globe, bouncing from the sky to the ground, back and forth.
-Every evening I would spend a couple of hours sitting next to the old Philips radio receiver.
+Every evening I would spend a couple of hours sitting next to the old Philips radio receiver listening to radio station from far away places.
 I remember the thrill of being able to tune in to a radio station from far-off countries like Japan or South Africa.
 I frequently listened to BBC, Deutsche Welle, Radio Netherland, Radio France International, Radio Canada International, and Radio Moscow, among other stations.
-The stations had listeners’ clubs and mailing lists.
-Those lists were sent to all members so that they could write to one another.
-That is how I got to have eighty-seven correspondents, or pen pals.
-For years we exchanged postcards, stamps, coins, banknotes, and details of our countries and our daily lives.

-Twenty-four years later, rummaging through a trunk where I keep things from the time when my children were children, I came across a list of names and addresses.
+Twenty-five years later, rummaging through a trunk where I keep things from the time when my children were children, I came across a list of names and addresses.
 When I realized it was the list of my pen pals, I was astonished.
 A violent wave of nostalgia swept me away, and I decided to write them once more.
 I was aware that there was little chance of success; it was like sending a message in a bottle, hoping that somehow it would reach the other side of the ocean.
 I thought that most likely they had all moved, and therefore no one would reply.
 Yet, I did it anyway.
 Months later, when I had already given up on the project, not without some degree of sadness, I received Hildegard's letter.
 I had returned to her a little late.
 Her life had changed.
 Mine too.

 For the most part, the effort has been futile.
 Almost all the letters I sent to my former pen pals were returned to me.
 They have evidently moved.
-Or, there is always that possibility; perhaps they do not want to respond; maybe they don't want to renew contact with old friends; and maybe they are right.
+Or, there is always that possibility: perhaps they do not want to respond, maybe they don't want to renew contact with old friends, and maybe they are right.
 It's probably not a good idea to try to go back in time.
 The past is in the past, and we have to leave it behind.
 We must move forward, and only forward.

-© William Almonte Jiménez, 2024
+© William Almonte Jiménez, 2014